 When it comes to ridiculous beliefs on dental hygiene and treatment, we’ve heard just about everything.
 However, the most dangerous ones usually aren’t quite so over the top.
-Unfortunately, a number of dental myths are floating all over Edmonds, so Dr. Kitts and Dr. Hewett are here to put an end to the misinformation.
+Unfortunately, a number of dental myths are floating around, so we are here to put an end to the misinformation.
 Don’t feel bad if you have believed one or more of these at some point, you’re not the only one, but do make sure to contact us at Soundview Family Dental if you have any questions or concerns.

 Tooth sensitivity varies among Edmonds residents.
 Some people have particularly sensitive teeth, and others simply have recessed gum lines, which expose tooth roots and cause sensitivity.
 Although tooth decay may cause sensitivity, it is not always at fault.